Ilano Silva Timas: MVV

 During the summer of 2024, Silva Timas underwent a successful pre-season trial with MVV in the Eerste Divisie, scoring eight goals in four friendlies.
 This earned him a two-year professional contract with the club on 24 July 2024.
 He made his professional debut on 9 August, replacing Rayan Buifrahi in the 62nd minute of a 1–0 home loss to Cambuur on the opening matchday.
 On 13 October, he netted his first professional goal in a 2–0 win over VVV-Venlo in a Limburg derby.
 In his first 12 matches, he scored three goals and provided two assists.
 On 17 December, he scored against his former youth club, Feyenoord, in a 2–1 defeat in the KNVB Cup.
 On 22 December, he scored his first brace for the club in a convincing 5–1 win over Telstar.
 He finished his first professional season with six goals in 35 appearances, establishing himself as a key player for MVV.

 Ahead of the 2025–26 season, Dutch media reported that Silva Timas had attracted interest from Aberdeen and newly promoted Excelsior, but he ultimately remained with MVV.

+Excelsior Rotterdam

+On 15 July 2026, Silva Timas moved to the top-tier Eredivisie and signed with Excelsior for three years.